 I had the good fortune to have a day off from work one day after Happy Creek was stocked.
 If I had fished here two or more days after the stocking event, this creek would’ve already been cleaned out.
 The stocked section of Happy Creek is located in the heart of Front Royal in Gertrude Miller Park.
 Your biggest challenge, independent of the directions below, would be to find this place based on the woefully inadequate directions available on the VDGIF website.
-Like much of the stocked water in Virginia, the website merely draws an approximate location, leaving it as an exercise for the fishermen to track down the exact road and the exact spots.
+Like much of the stocked water in Virginia, the website merely provides an approximate location, leaving it as an exercise for fishermen to track down the exact road and spots.

-Getting There: Take Exit 6 off of I66 south on 340.
+Getting There: Take Exit 6 off of I-66 south on 340.
 At the point where 340 and 522 split, follow 522 to the left.
 Turn left on E 8th Street.
 Follow the road across the stream and turn left to enter Miller Park.
 The stocked stream forms the western boundary of the Park.

 Google Local Coordinates: 38.93017,-78.191328